StrawberryChocolateFudge/niftyzk/readme.md

 # NiftyZK CLI
 **Scaffold a new Circom project, generate circuits, compile it and run Powers of Tau Phase-2 ceremonies.
 Generate a cosmwasm verifier contract.
 Supports Groth-16 with a BN128 curve**

+# Niftyzk now has AI features for autimatic code generation on scaffolded projects!
+Using the niftyzk vibe command!

 Watch the explanation video here:

 https://www.youtube.com/watch?v=FxS9JD8gtyo